Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane: Methods

-where $\textit{U} = \lbrace {\textit{ui} = 1/\textit{n}; \textit{i} = 1, ..., \textit{n}} \rbrace$ represents the uniform distribution, $\textit{P} = \lbrace {\textit{pi} ; \textit{i} = 1, ... , \textit{n}}\rbrace$ represents the probability distribution, \textit{D (P, U)} indicates the Jensen-Shannon divergence between \textit{P} and \textit{U}, and \textit{D *} is the maximal Jensen-Shannon divergence.
-The value \textit{C} increases as \textit{P} of the local order patterns moves away from \textit{U}, or as the entropy of the probability distribution increases.
-That is, \textit{C} increases and reaches its maximum value in a state that is neither uniform nor completely homogeneous.
-Stylistically, the degree of \textit{C} reflects how much objects within an image are rather spatially circumscribed or interrelated between them, while the degree of \textit{H} reflects how much the objects are rather clearly outlined or fluidly intertwined \cite{perc2020beauty}.
+$C(P)$ increases as the distribution $P$ of the local order patterns deviates from the uniform distribution $U$ or as the entropy of $P$ increases.
+Specifically, $C(P)$ reaches its maximum in a state that is neither completely uniform nor entirely homogeneous.
+Stylistically, $C(P)$ reflects how much the objects within an image are spatially circumscribed or interrelated, while $H(P)$ reflects how distinctly the objects are outlined or how fluidly they are intertwined \cite{perc2020beauty}.

-We note that in theory, any input image can be plotted as a point in the possible \textit{C}-\textit{H} domain bounded by a lower (minimum) and an upper (maximum) parabolic complexity curves, depending on the size of ordinal patterns (based on the embedded parameter (\textit{dx} = \textit{dy} = 2)) among the image pixels \cite{rosso2007distinguishing}.
-Specifically, the Jensen-Shannon divergence between a probability distribution \textit{P} of local order patterns and the uniform distribution \textit{U} forms a parabolic range as it is plotted against the given \textit{H} value \cite{sigaki2018history,bandt2002permutation,zunino2016discriminating}.

-In practice, we calculated the \textit{C}-\textit{H} values of artworks using the Ordpy module \cite{pessa2021ordpy}, a simple and open-source Python module that implements permutation entropy and several principle methods for analyzing time series and two-dimensional data using complexity parameters \cite{ribeiro2012complexity,hao2020gaze,osmane2019jensen}.